holpet/chatbox/README.md

 - All data persisted in a **MongoDB** database
 - Option to upload images together with messages with **multer**
 - Option of editing user profile - icon, background, description etc., follow/unfollow other users
-- Search functionality and filtering (handled on server)
+- Search functionality and filtering

 ### Visual: